 The annotation of the dataset by data providers is done by uploading a metadata XML file.
 This is automatically validated against the metadata schema selected in advance when the dataset is created.
 This ensures that subject-specific metadata annotations are also compliant with the standard RADAR metadata schema and that the basic requirements for DOI registration with DataCite are met.

-Please contact us if you would like more information!
+Please contact us if you would like more information or inform yourself here (PDF in German only).

 Are the dataset and metadata record checked for quality by RADAR?